Head of Content

 As long as you're managing to keep up with monthly payments, your redundancy does not reflect poorly on your credit file.

-What if I'm already in arrears with my mortgage?
+What if I'm in arrears on an existing mortgage?

 If your employment is at risk, you must speak to your lender as soon as possible.
 It might be possible to renegotiate the terms of your mortgage so that you can manage payments until you've found a new job.
 If your payments are not in danger of defaulting, you should continue making regular repayments.